-SUPERVISORY PRACTICES REGARDING DEPOSITORY INSTITUTIONS AND BORROWERS AFFECTED BY SEVERE WEATHER IN AREAS OF NEBRASKA
+SUPERVISORY PRACTICES REGARDING DEPOSITORY INSTITUTIONS AND BORROWERS AFFECTED BY SEVERE WEATHER IN AREAS OF MINNESOTA

-The Federal Deposit Insurance Corporation (FDIC) recognizes the serious impact of the recent severe storms, flooding, tornadoes and straight-line winds on the customers and operations of financial institutions in Nebraska and will provide regulatory assistance to institutions subject to its supervision.
+The Federal Deposit Insurance Corporation (FDIC) recognizes the serious impact of the severe storms and flooding on the customers and operations of financial institutions in Minnesota and will provide regulatory assistance to institutions subject to its supervision.
 These initiatives will provide regulatory relief and facilitate recovery.
 The FDIC encourages depository institutions in the affected areas to meet the financial services needs of their communities.